FLAMESWorkshop/FLAMES-Community/README.md

 ---

+## ✍️ **How to Participate**

+- Participants will receive the aforementioned data after signing and returning through email the **Data Sharing Consent Agreement** to the organizers.
+- Once you have access to the data, you can begin experimenting with the different datasets offered!
+We encourage you to explore the various data sources and apply your methods to contribute to the understanding of LA hemodynamics.

+---

 ## 📢 **Get Involved**

 🔹 **Follow Updates** → Check the `Updates.md` file for the latest news on the challenge.